techidaily/site-games-able/source/_posts/embrace-global-gaming-culture-apply-translation-patches-on-roms.md

  A patch tool works by binding a patch file to a ROM file, thus creating a new ROM file with the parameters of the patch baked in.
 It’s the same concept as your platform of choice auto-updating a game you’re about to play before you can play.

  In the past, you needed to know the different types of patch files.
-But today, that's not really the case, especially as you can[create your own Rom Hacks for games like Pokémon](https://www.makeuseof.com/how-to-create-rom-hacks/) from an Android device or straight from the web with sites like Rom Patcher JS.
+But today, that's not really the case, especially as you can [create your own Rom Hacks for games like Pokémon](https://www.makeuseof.com/how-to-create-rom-hacks/) from an Android device or straight from the web with sites like Rom Patcher JS.
 Let's use the former as an example.

 ## How to Apply a Fan Translation Patch to Your ROM

  Now let’s put all the pieces together.
 Find the translation patch file you downloaded a moment ago.
 Copy it, then paste it into the same folder as the ROM file you’ll be patching for easy reference.

- Head over to the[Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) web app.
+ Head over to the [Rom Patcher JS](https://www.marcrobledo.com/RomPatcher.js/) web app.
 Select**Choose File** for both the**ROM file** and**Patch file** fields and select the appropriate file for each.
 For this example, I’m choosing the Panorama Cotton ROM file and the English translation patch file I copied over to my**ROMS** folder a moment ago.

  Select**Apply patch** to download the newly patched version of the ROM file.
 Rename it if you prefer, then add it to your**ROMS** folder.